sparisi/gym_minatar/README.md

 - Different observation spaces.
 In MinAtar, the observation space has separate channels for every entity in the game.
 Gym-MinAtar uses lower dimensional observation spaces with continuous values in [-1, 1].
-  - For example, in MinAtar's Space Invaders, aliens moving left and aliens moving right are encoded in two separate channels (with binary values).
+  For example, in MinAtar's Space Invaders, aliens moving left and aliens moving right are encoded in two separate channels.
 Instead, Gym-MinAtar uses one channel with -1 for aliens moving left, and 1 for aliens moving right.
-  - Another example is Freeway.
-MinAtar uses one channel for each car, while Gym-MinAtar uses one channel for all cars (the absolute value denotes the speed, the sign denotes the direction).
+Similarly, in Freeway MinAtar uses one channel for each car, while Gym-MinAtar uses one channel for all cars.
   - Different rendering scheme.
-MinAtar uses one pixel for trails (like car trails), with different colors for different speeds.
+MinAtar uses one pixel for trails (e.g., car trails), with different colors for different speeds.
 Gym-MinAtar uses the same color for all trails, but trails are longer for faster cars.
-  - Please refer to the examples below for more details about the observation spaces.
   - Optional flag to disable trails and make the games partially observable (agents would need frame stacking or architectures with memory to learn).
 - Game-specific dynamics are different (like cooldown times and speeds).